dseeker/colorverse/ROADMAP.md

 9. **Multi-Language Interface** – Localize menus and keywords to reach a global audience.
 10. **Analytics Dashboard** – Track page popularity and keyword performance to inform future content.
 11. **Cross-Promotional Partnerships** – Collaborate with educators, artists, or craft brands for co-branded pages and mutual marketing.
-12. **Referral & Incentive Programs** – Encourage visitors to share the site by rewarding referrals with exclusive coloring packs or early access.

-13. **High-Resolution & SVG Downloads** – Offer scalable vector and high-resolution files for flexible print or digital use.
-14. **Color Palette Library** – Curated palettes and printable color charts to inspire color choices.
+12. **Color Palette Library** – Curated palettes and printable color charts to inspire color choices.
-15. **Artist & Theme Spotlights** – Periodic features on guest artists or popular themes with exclusive page sets.
+13. **Artist & Theme Spotlights** – Periodic features on guest artists or popular themes with exclusive page sets.
-16. **Educational Worksheets & Lesson Plans** – Supplement pages with puzzles and teaching guides for parents and teachers.
+14. **Educational Worksheets & Lesson Plans** – Supplement pages with puzzles and teaching guides for parents and teachers.
-17. **Story-Based Coloring Series** – Sequential pages that tell short stories to encourage repeat visits.
-18. **RSS & JSON Feeds** – Optional feeds so visitors can follow new releases without email subscriptions.